Bitteneite/bitten_restoboards/bit_m0116/readme.md

 _Be prepared for extensive use of your soldering iron and wire-cutter!_

 1. Install the 1N4148 diodes into the PCB:
+	- Direction is important!
+Follow the symbol on the PCB.
 	- Some diode locations are dedicated only to the M0118 layout!
 You can safely ignore them.
 	- _Tip: To secure the diode in place before soldering, try bending down the legs on the other side!_
 <img src='https://raw.githubusercontent.com/Bitteneite/bitten_restoboards/main/bit_m0116/photos/assemb-1.jpg ' width='500'>